What is the difference between a trail trial and a trail horse obstacle challenge?

 Sorting is an equestrian sport that evolved from common ranch work and became a way for cowboys to showcase their horsemanship skills.
 Teamwork is essential in sorting and its sister activity, penning.
 Sorting is fast-moving and can be as exciting for the spectators as the riders.
 It is now considered a family sport as riders of all ages compete.

 There are basically two types of sorting.
 Ranch/team sorting is usually done in two-man teams that move cows between two connected 50 or 60-foot round pens.
 Arena sorting uses a whole arena and a three-man team moves cows from one end over a start/foul line.
-In both cases, there are usually ten cows numbered 0 through 9 and it is a race against the clock to sort the cows one at a time in ascending order starting with the number announced by … Continue reading
+In both cases, there are usually ten cows numbered 0 through 9 and it is a race against the clock to sort the cows one at a time in ascending order starting with the number announced by the judge.
+One rider cuts the cow out of the herd and drives it while the other rider(s) hold the sorted cows from crossing back and the wrong cows from crossing prematurely.
+If a cow sorted into the second round … Continue reading

 A trail trial, which is not to be confused with a trail course in a western pleasure show, is an organized trail ride, usually 5-10 miles long, that includes 10-12 obstacles and situations a horse and rider might encounter on a trail ride.
 The ride is planned using natural obstacles that already exist on a particular trail such as walking over logs, opening a gate, or maneuvering through a creek.
 Man-made obstacles that simulate natural obstacles might also be used.
 While out on the trail, riders may also encounter obstacles such as birthday parties, family picnics, mountain bikes, llamas, hikers, etc. These may be considered obstacles also.
 Riders are judged individually and strictly on how well they negotiate their horse through and over obstacles with an emphasis on safety and calmness.

 It was a great day to have a horse show.
 The weather was fantastic and at the end of the day a nice breeze came through the canyon to keep everyone cool.
 That was Sunday at the Mara Brandman Horse Arena in Orange Park Acres.
-“What more could you want?” asks Anne Bellah-Wolfe, Hunter/Jumper Horse Show Chair, ”Just the smiling faces of riders, advanced to the ones in their first show, from rides well done.”
+“What more could you want?” asks Anne Bellah-Wolfe, Hunter/Jumper Horse Show Chair, “Just the smiling faces of riders, advanced to the ones in their first show, from rides well done.”
 Anne explains, “That’s one of the reasons I took on this job as Hunter/Jumper Horse Show Manager.
 We need a place where we can have friendly competition in a great atmosphere right in the heart of Orange County.
 Whether you are looking to school your green horse, compete for fun or maybe win a year-end award, we have it for you here at the Mara Brandman Arena in Orange Park Acres.”
-This show featured “challenge” … Continue reading
+This show featured “challenge” classes at the end of the day with more complex jump courses and these challenges will be included in future shows.
+The October show, to be held on Sunday, October 28th, will have an end of the day costume contest.
+A special holiday benefit weekend will feature a gymkhana play … Continue reading

 Do you know the difference between hunters and jumpers?
 They are two variations of English riding that may look alike at first glance but are actually very different, especially when it comes to the show ring, where many rules and regulations are not the same.